SullivanCastro/AISystance/README.md

 Mission Junior Entreprise : PEP x Systra

 ## What's next ? :grey_question:
-- Even if the login page is finished, I still have to do the authentication system
 - I haven't made the KNN algorithm but it's not a challenge yet
-- I have to make a nav bar to clean the design of the pages

 ## Installation :construction_worker: